thankal/Computational/README.md

 - [X] Add the termination condition for the gradient decent algorithm
 - [X] Implement run function (calculate generalization percentage)
 - [X] Implement main function with different executions (changing global paramenters)
-- [ ] Report with diagrams and tables with execution statistics
+- [Χ] Report with diagrams and tables with execution statistics